Nikhil4597/PepCoding/README.md

 # PepCoding
 ## Description
-    In this Repo i will upload my DSA code which help me for future Learning.
+    In this Repo i can upload my DSA code which help me for future Learning.